In Midst Of An Oil Boom, New Mexico Sets Bold New Climate Goals

 "This is a state that is not in climate denial," she says.
 "We are clear that we have basically a decade to begin to turn things around and New Mexico needs [to] and will do its part."

-But the legislation and push towards renewable energy sources comes at an interesting time in New Mexico.
+But the legislation and push toward renewable energy sources comes at an interesting time in New Mexico.

 Record-breaking oil production